Freedom Driving School FAQ's

 BTW training is done in three - 2 hour sessions.
 If you have scheduled all three sessions, the system will not allow any additional sessions to be scheduled.

 We require 28 days between sessions.
 If you have already scheduled one session you will need to advance the calendar in order to see dates available 28 days in the future.

 We require 28 days between sessions to allow for student driving habits to be developed consistent with what we teach.
 Students will develop habits - good or bad.
-Repetitive practice between sessions working on the skills we teach, and communicate via emailed documents, is what develops driving habits consistent with the proven defensive driving techniques we teach.
+Repetitive practice between sessions working on the skills we teach and communication via emailed documents are what develop driving habits consistent with the proven defensive driving techniques we teach.
 Without the development of these habits, students will quickly fall back to old habits.

 What is the purpose for practice time between BTW sessions?

 Our BTW sessions include a set of specific skills required to avoid the major causes of crashes.
 These skills are "rolled out" progressively, starting with the first BTW session.
 Most of the time, a student is not familiar with the skill and is first introduced to it during our BTW session.
 Time to practice with parents between sessions is imperative for the teen to be successful with the next session's objectives.
 We provide complete descriptions including diagrams and pictures of the skills we teach to support parents during their student's practice time between sessions.

 We introduce driving skills but we don't have the time with your student for these skills to become habit - that happens with you.
 Together we can create a safe, responsible driver - for life!